SumeetSinghJi/Magian/readme.txt

 Modding and problem fixing tutorial

 Modding means editing the games files to customise it however you want.
 That could be to fix problems known as bugs or to add changes to the software.

-The heirachy of files included in the game are below
+The files included in the game are below

+.vscode (folder) - contains the configuration files for editing the repo in VScode with minggw c++ sound (folder) - containts music
-* magian.cpp - the main games source code
+* magian.cpp - the main games source code.
 * magian.exe - main game binary executable.
-Open or run this to play game
+Open or run this to play game.
-* core_game_logic.cpp - The work version of the codes main logic
-* test_of_core_logic.cpp - This is a copy of the core_game_logic to test different code
-* readme.txt - this is this guide for how to play the game and modify it.
+* test.cpp - For testing.
+* test.cpp - For testing.
+* readme.txt - the file you are reading right now is the readme.txt file it's a guide on playing.

 _________________________________________________________________________________________________